 This year marks the 4th iteration of the survey and includes a new set of questions related to diversity and inclusivity.
-All responses are anonymous and the 2021 survey will begin Tuesday, March 9 and continue through April 15.
+All responses are anonymous.

-Interested in participating in IDPro’s 2021 Skills and Program Survey and having your voice heard?
+Interested in participating in IDPro’s 2021 Skills and Programs Survey and having your voice heard?
 Access the survey: